Please contact us if you have any questions regarding the Academic Catalog

 Students seeking to transfer into the Interior Design program must present a portfolio of work to receive credit for courses with visual content.
 Contact the department for specific guidelines.

-Please see the section on transfer credit for information and policies about awarding academic credit based on courses taken at another institution, Advanced Placement and other exam results, and professional or other experience
+Please see the transfer credit section of this catalog for information and policies about awarding academic credit based on courses taken at another institution, Advanced Placement and other exam results, and professional or other experience.

 Applicants for admission must submit an official transcript of record from a recognized high school.